alinik24/fellaw/README.md

 ## License

-For academic / research use — Fraunhofer research project.
+For academic / research use.

 ---